 Jason Zygmont is a well-traveled chef, a fact that’s reflected in his food.
-After graduating from UGA in 2007 with a philosophy degree, Jason began a period of cooking and globe-trotting that took him to kitchens in some of Europe’s great cities.
+Five and Ten’s executive chef began a period of cooking and globe-trotting in 2007 after graduating from UGA with a philosophy degree.
 After stints in Chapel Hill and New York, Jason took a six-month sabbatical in Barcelona, reaching out to restaurants such as Drolma and Alkimia for the opportunity to come and learn in their kitchens.

 From UGA to the kitchens of 5&10, Jason has taken a winding path back to where he started, bringing with him high-level technique, an expansive palate and a respect for locality, no matter where he’s cooking.

 Mike Sutton is a Georgia native with an appreciation for southern food culture as well as a passion for creativity in the kitchen.

 Sutton experienced the joy of harvesting and eating fresh produce while helping his father in the family garden as a child.
 He has carried the fresh, seasonal approach to cooking to 5 &10.
 He got his first chest-bump from Hugh while working part time as a busser at Five & Ten during college at the University of Georgia.
 After graduating, he spent a couple of years working in New York City as a landscape architect.

 Familial roots led Sutton back to Georgia in 2009.
 The tight community convinced him to stay in Athens, and the creativity and focus drew him into the kitchen.
 Sutton started working full time at Five & Ten, and discovered the immense world of pastry; with Shae Rehmel in charge of the program.
 They worked together for two and a half years.
 Mike Sutton finds passion in using local, seasonal ingredients to create an experience for patrons that will not be forgotten.